Campus-Advisors/github-education-teacher-training-aqshuno/README.md

 Your journey begins in Module 0, where you’ll setup everything you need to complete the training.

 ## Work at your own pace
 There is no grade or review for this training, so feel free to explore at your own pace.
-We hope the training will help you get started with GitHub and GitHub Education.
+The training will help you get started with Git and GitHub.

 ## When you are finished